US/CLICK – Cultural Landscape Knowledge Exchange

 The Nature-Culture project builds on the idea that natural and cultural heritage are closely interconnected in most landscapes and seascapes, and that effective and lasting conservation of such places depends on better integration of philosophies and procedures regarding their management.

 In partnership with US/ICOMOS, the Center is involved in the development and communication of this Nature-Culture link.
-The Center played an important role in developing the Nature-Culture track at the 2016 IUCN World Conservation Congress in Hawaii, as well as the upcoming ICOMOS General Assembly in Delhi.
+The Center played an important role in developing the Nature-Culture track at the 2016 IUCN World Conservation Congress in Hawaii, as well as the ICOMOS General Assembly in Delhi in 2017.

 Click here to see our reporting from the IUCN World Conservation Congress.

 The Center offers graduate students the opportunity to be a part of our annual 2-week field study course in the Czech Republic.
 This is a hands-on opportunity to work on a cultural landscape in the field.
 Students can participate for the entire two week study, or for the second week only.

 The field study can be taken either as graduate credit at the University of Massachusetts (4 credits), or as an European Union of Life Sciences (ELLS) course for 7.5 credits.